christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 The hope is that if there is an interpretable sparse decomposition—the output of the mechanism the autoencoder is learning from—it is now human interpretable.

 This technique allows us to find abstract features that the model uses to represent concepts that the model uses to make predictions.
 These features are causually meaningful, and we can steer the model's output (behavior).
 So SAEs find real structure in the model that shows us how it is performing a task.

-Even simpler, we can think of them as microscopes that combat the curse of dimensionality and lets us see inside language models to better understand how they work.

 SAEs are based on the hypothesis that models have a big list of concepts they "know" about, with associated directions.
 On each input, only a few concepts matter and model internals are linear combinations of those directions.
 SAEs help find these directions (mention directions in residual stream that are read/written by attention and MLPs).